firmai/contributor/README.md

 If you feel, your work alligns with the publication, get in touch by opening an issue on the top left corner or by emailing, d.snow (at) firmai (dot) org

-Viewership success varies based on topic, length, and title.
+Viewership success varies based on topic, length, and title and social media posts.
 Within the first month you will get about 30% of your over annual views.
+Example 1A is 1 week old, Example 3B is one month old, Example 2A is six months old.

 !["Viewership"](https://raw.githubusercontent.com/firmai/contributor/master/image/STATS.PNG)